E-Rinaudo/first_solo_projects/README.md

 Here, you'll find a variety of projects, from practical applications like a spaced repetition reminder and a fitness interval timer to interactive games and data visualizations.
 Each project reflects the skills and concepts I developed while studying Python Crash Course.

 Feel free to explore the READMEs of the subdirectories for detailed information about the projects.
-I have included additional resources such as screenshots and code snippets to provide a clearer understanding of each project functionality.
+I have included additional resources such code snippets and screenshots to provide a clearer understanding of each project functionality.

 + **[data_visualizations/][Data-Visualizations-url]**:
 A collection of projects focused on visualizing data using Matplotlib and Plotly.